 - Tending to them in the Neonatal Intensive Care Unit, or NICU

-- providing them beds with adjustable temperatures
+- Providing them with beds with adjustable temperatures

 If all goes well, your little one can be discharged.
 But here comes the hard part: how do you know you’re on the right track?
 Here are some low birth weight babies management tips to get you started.